 Since most people have a finite amount of money to invest, it’s worthwhile to evaluate where you stand on other financial imperatives before cutting a check to prepay your mortgage.
 Think about whether directing funds to one of the seven areas below makes more sense.

 Whether investment-type contracts, annuities, or just good old plain “term life,” life insurance may be crucial to your family's financial health.
-If you have no life insurance policy, or insufficient life insurance, your untimely demise could put your family or loved ones in emotional and financial distress.
-Level-payment term insurance is fairly inexpensive, with policies typically available for just a few hundred dollars per year--about the cost of a year's typical mortgage prepayments.
-Plus, the younger you are, the cheaper insurance costs.
-A life insurance policy is a low-cost way to protect your family, and may be a better near-term allocation of your resources.
+If you have no life insurance policy, or insufficient life insurance, your untimely demise could put your family or loved ones in both emotional and financial distress.
+Level-payment term insurance is fairly inexpensive, with policies typically available for just a few hundred dollars per year -- about the cost of a year's typical mortgage prepayments.
+Plus, the younger you are, the cheaper insurance premiums typically are.
+A life insurance policy is a low-cost way to protect your family, and may be a better near-term allocation of your resources than prepaying your mortgage.

-This is among the most expensive and common form of consumer debt; these non-tax-deductible interest rates can be 16% or higher.
-The average US household held some $6,358 in outstanding credit card debt at the beginning of 2018, according to Experian.
-With a 3% minimum repayment rate and a 16% interest rate, this would take almost four years to retire -- and cost $1,984 in interest.
-Accelerating the repayment on the debt with the highest interest rate--even with small balances when compared to a mortgage loan--can return significant savings.
-Eliminating this debt frees up money which can be allocated to other more productive areas.
+Revolving credit card debt is among the most expensive and common form of consumer debt; these non-tax-deductible interest rates can be 18% or higher.
+According to Experian, the average US household held some $6,501 in outstanding credit card debt late in 2023.
+With a 3% minimum repayment rate and a 18% interest rate, this would take over five years to retire -- and cost $3,483 in interest.
+Accelerating the repayment on the debt with the highest interest rate -- even those with small balances when compared to a mortgage loan -- can return significant savings.
+As well, eliminating this debt frees up money which can be allocated to other more productive areas of your financial life.
 Because of high interest rates and what can be very long payment schedules at small minimum payments, most analysts recommend tackling this kind of debt first.

 The costs of sending a child to school have been rising quickly for many years.
 If you have hopes of sending your child to college, you could be faced with six-figure bills for a four-year school.
 While retiring your mortgage debt and building home equity might be a worthy goal, you might need to balance this with establishing and regularly contributing to an Education Savings Account.
 Many states sponsor Section 529 plans, and the sooner you begin funding those accounts the better position you may be in when large tuition bills are due.

 Socking away a stockpile of cash to cover emergencies is essential.
 But how much?
-Many recommendations focus around three months' worth of living expenses, but in this case, more is better.
-We suggest as much as six months' worth of living expenses, divided evenly between ready, liquid interest-bearing accounts such as money market or savings and short-term Certificates of Deposit, which are somewhat less accessible.
+Many recommendations focus around three months' worth of living expenses, but in this case, more is often better.
+We suggest as much as six months' worth of living expenses, divided evenly between readily-available and liquid interest-bearing accounts such as money market or savings and short-term Certificates of Deposit, which are somewhat less accessible but may offer higher yields.

-Homeowners shouldn’t be caught unprepared when inevitable home repairs and maintenance are required and on-going improvements over time should ultimately help to protect your investment.
-Avoid dipping into your emergency fund by planning ahead to pay for inevitable repairs by setting aside at between one and three percent of your home’s purchase for regular upkeep.
+Homeowners shouldn’t be caught unprepared when inevitable home repairs and maintenance are required; on-going improvements and fixes over time should ultimately help to protect your investment.
+Avoid dipping into your emergency fund by planning ahead to pay for inevitable repairs and maintenance by setting aside at between one and three percent of your home’s value each year for regular upkeep.
 Follow a home maintenance checklist to avoid costly repairs at inopportune times.

 Still interested in prepaying your mortgage?